pahaz/static-site-paas/README.rst

 **Repo**: https://github.com/pahaz/static-site-paas/

-**HOW-TO CREATE OWN STATIC SITE SAAS ?**

-You need a SAAS?
+You need a SAAS for static sites?
+Or you want to create a static site hosting?
 Just create it!

 Step1: bootstrap it!
 --------------------